New Jersey Counseling License Requirements

 Keep planning your career as a licensed marriage and family therapist by reading our LMFT career guide.

-- Receive your certificate online.
+- Receive your School Counselor Standard Certificate.

 For more information about school counselor careers, review our school counseling career guide.

 To work as a substance abuse counselor in New Jersey, you must obtain a license from the Alcohol and Drug Counselor Committee (the Committee), which is a sub-committee of the State Board of Marriage and Family Therapy Examiners.
 Licenses are available for Certified Alcohol and Drug Counselors (CADCs) and Licensed Clinical Alcohol and Drug Counselors (LCADCs) .
 The minimum educational requirement for the CADC is a high school diploma or equivalent, while a LCADC license requires a master’s degree in counseling or a related area with at least 18 credits in counseling or substance abuse from an accredited institution.
 Both types of counselors are allowed to provide services in 12 core areas, including screening, counseling, and consultation; however, only LCADCs may provide clinical and diagnostic services and CADCs must always work under the supervision of an approved supervisor.
 To become an LCADC, follow these steps:

 - Register as an ADC Intern, start your application, and submit a Plan of Supervision.